Integrating with LDAP allows you to synchronize users between Buddy and your server.

 - Names of email and display name attributes

-You can test the connection with your LDAP server by using the
+You can test the connection with your LDAP server using the

 ldapsearch -W -h localhost -D "cn=admin,dc=example,dc=org" -b "ou=users,dc=example,dc=org" -W "(objectClass=inetOrgPerson)" cn mail$

-- log in to the account with DN:
+- signs in to the account with DN:

 # extended LDIF # # LDAPv3 # base <ou=users,dc=example,dc=org> with scope subtree # filter: (objectClass=inetOrgPerson) # requesting: cn mail # # Example User, users, example.org dn: cn=Example User,ou=users,dc=example,dc=org mail: firstname.lastname@example.org cn: Example User # search result search: 2 result: 0 Success # numResponses: 2 # numEntries: 1

-cn field results.
-They will be used to sync LDAP accounts with Buddy.
+cn fields.
+You need these details to sync LDAP accounts with Buddy.

 Adding LDAP to Buddy